azuredevops619/MCW-Intelligent-analytics/Hands-on lab/HOL step-by-step - Intelligent analytics.md

 8. Position the Trending Sentiment line chart beneath the average score gauge.

     ![Power BI dashboard showing the average score gauges and trending sentiment.](media/power-bi-dashboard-with-trending-sentiment.png "Power BI Dashboard")

-9. Try building out the rest of the real-time dashboard that should look as follows.
-We provide the following Q&A questions you can use to get started.
+-->
+9. Further visualizations can be added in the dashboard as well.
+Example below, (You do not have to make them just observe)

     ![The Power BI dashboard has four panes: two Count of Messages panes, an Average Sentiment, and Upset Users.
 The first Count of Messages pane displays a number (18).
 The second Count of Messages is a pie chart broken out by username.
 The Average Sentiment is a donut chart displaying the Average Sentiment (0.58) in the past 24 hours.
 Upset Users chart is a horizontal bar chart displaying the average of upset users (0.25) in the past 24 hours.](media/image159.png "Power BI Dashboard")